 Where to celebrate Chinese New Year in the UK

-London’s Chinese New Year celebrations are the largest outside of Asia, with most of the festivities taking place in Central London on Sunday 29th January in places like Trafalgar Square, Chinatown and the West End.
+London’s Chinese New Year celebrations are the largest outside of Asia, with festivities taking place most years in Central London in places like Trafalgar Square, Chinatown and the West End.

-Liverpool has a large Chinese community so expect lots of festivities to be taking place in the city.
-Chinatown will be the main hub for Liverpool’s CNY celebrations with lantern-making workshops, delicious food and a dragon, unicorn and lion parade as well as a spectacular fire cracker display at Great George Square.
+Liverpool has a large Chinese community – the oldest in the country – so expect lots of festivities to be taking place in the city.
+Chinatown is the main hub for Liverpool’s CNY celebrations with lantern-making workshops, delicious food and a dragon, unicorn and lion parade as well as a spectacular fire cracker display at Great George Square.

-Birmingham’s Chinese New Year celebrations will be taking place on Sunday 29th January 2017 with an afternoon of free entertainment at the Arcadian Centre – an annual tradition.
+Birmingham’s Chinese New Year celebrations are usually a huge hit, with an afternoon of free entertainment at the Arcadian Centre – an annual tradition.

 There’ll be lion dances, funfair rides and street food as well as plenty of traditional entertainment.
 Not to be missed if you’re in Birmingham!